Jing-flyloveyin/Mapbox-API-Documentation-Translation/directions.md

 A route step object contains a nested **banner instruction object** if the optional `banner_instructions=true` query parameter is present.
 The banner instruction object contains the contents of a banner that should be displayed as added visual guidance for a route.
 The banner instructions are children of the route steps during which they should be displayed, but they refer to the maneuver in the _following_ step.

-Property | Description
+属性 | 说明
 --- | ---
-`distanceAlongGeometry` | A float indicating how far from the upcoming maneuver the banner instruction should begin being displayed in meters.
+`distanceAlongGeometry` | 浮点型， indicating how far from the upcoming maneuver the banner instruction should begin being displayed in meters.
 Only one banner should be displayed at a time.
 `primary` | The most important content to display to the user.
 This text is larger and at the top.
 `secondary` | Additional content useful for visual guidance.
 This text is slightly smaller and below `primary`.
 Can be `null`.
 `sub` | Additional information that is included if the driver needs to be notified about something.
 Can include information about the _next_ maneuver (the one after the upcoming one) if the step is short.
 If lane information is available, that takes precedence over information about the _next_ maneuver.